Marco-DAmato/Marco-DAmato/README.md

 - 👀 I’m interested in Data Science @ Artificial Intelligence
 - 🌱 I’m currently learning Data Science @ Artificial Intelligence
 - 💞️ I’m looking to collaborate on projects about Data Science @ Artificial Intelligence
-- 📫 How to reach me ...
+- 📫 How to reach me: damatomarco@mail.com

 <!---
 Marco-DAmato/Marco-DAmato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.